PNW Rides and Events

 Registration includes breakfast, lunch, gourmet dinner, admission to Oregon Garden, custom bib, rest stops, course support, live music and open beer and wine bar.
 NOTE: Ride is capped at 1,000 riders and is expected to sell out.

-The Road Bike routes (3 different routes) for the Tour De Outback 2023 will no doubt be rides to remember.
-All rides (including the gravel rides) will start in the quintessential ranching community of Adel Oregon, (population 106, elevation 4548 ft).
+The Road Bike routes The Road Bike routes (3 different routes) for the Tour De Outback 2025 will no doubt be rides to remember.
+All rides, including the gravel ride, will start in the quintessential ranching community of Adel Oregon, (population 106, elevation 4548 ft).
 Adel is located just east of Lakeview, Oregon.
-Cyclists will head North towards Plush, Oregon (population 95) skirting lakes and alfalfa fields nestled in the high desert.
-Once in Plush, where riders will resupply at the Plush Store, they will make a decision on the distance their legs feel like taking them that day.

 Strawberry Century, TBA – Lebanon, Oregon https://www.strawberrycentury.net/index.html